Tier 2 Certificate of Sponsorship

 Tier 2 (General) skilled migrant workers who do not qualify in the unrestricted category, are required to apply for a restricted certificate of sponsorship (see below).
-A set allocated number of applications in this category are awarded every month via the Sponsor Management System.
-In order to qualify for a restricted Certificate of Sponsorship, the sponsor is required to carry out a Resident Labour Market Test.
+A set allocated number of applications in this category are awarded every month via the sponsor management system.
+In order to qualify for a restricted Certificate of Sponsorship, the sponsor is required to carry out a resident labour market test.

 - You will need a Tier 2 restricted cos if you want to employ new workers who are not ‘high earners’ and who will apply for leave to enter the UK under tier 2 (General).

-- If you want to employ workers who are switching into Tier 2 (General) who are in the UK as the dependant of a person that was last granted leave under Tier 4 you will need an Tier 2 restricted Cos.
+- If you want to employ workers who are switching into tier 2 (General).
+Who are in the UK as the dependant of a person that was last granted leave under Tier 4, you will need a Tier 2 restricted Cos.

 There are a number of rule changes relating to the Tier 2 category for sponsors and their tier 2 employee’s which were rolled out during Autumn 2016 to April 2017.
 For more information please click below: